Compulsed/blog/plan.md

 - [ ] New AWS account set up

 ## Awkward Code, and improvements (IMPROVEMENT:)
+- [ ] Should make for env files to be specified as AWS_REGION, AWS_SDK.. etc are needed
 - [ ] Move compose into backend -- Buildkite CD (does not support microservices nicely)
 - [ ] Uploads extracted AWS SDK to lambda function (docker image with AWS CLI)
 - [ ] process.env.SECRET_ARN || process.env.SECRET_ARN_REF in code
-- [ ] Two sets of dot files (core, then chamber) -- Where should profile exist?
-Cannot be used on CI
-- [ ] AWS Cli in docker

 ## Optional (OPTIONAL:)
 - [ ] Serverless CI/CD